Dinesh-D-2000/Online-exam-system/README.md

-# Online-Examination-system
+<h1>Online-Examination-system<h1>
+<h2>Introduction</h2>
-A website where a student is permitted to take the online test once has been developed.
+The aim of this online examination system is to test and measure the skills of candidate deeply within a limited time period.
+In this project, a website where a student is permitted to take the online test has been developed.
 PHP is utilised for back end development, while HTML and CSS are used to develop the front end.
-The student data is kept in a MYSQL database.
-The educational institutions might use this website to give students online tests in epidemic situations.
-This project is first experimented in localhost and for the benefit of all it is published in a domain which is bought for free.https://dd-project.000webhostapp.com
+The student data is kept in a MYSQL database.The examination begins with registration of candidates.
+During registration a unique register number will be given for each student.
+Registration is done by filling up the registration form.
+This project is implemented in localhost.